legoman27/Printed_SideSkirt/README.md

 # Printed_Sidepack
-A fully printed mod for a Voron Trident to move the electronics to the side of the printer
+A fully printed mod intended for a Voron Trident to relocate the electronics to the side of the printer

+Uses a completely stock Voron Spec Trident frame.
+Verticals are all the same length for 250 / 300 / 350, so the front and rear pieces will be the same for all sizes.